haidargit/Java_SortingNames/README.md

 b.
 Explore, locate, and modify any java file, resources (the .txt files that contain names), unit test that you wanted.

 c.
-After you finish your editing process, re-run these commands again
+After you finish your editing process, re-run these commands again. _Make sure to navigate at project's root directory where the pom.xml lies, so you can run the 'mvn' command._
 ```
 mvn exec:java -Dexec.mainClass=com.haidar.App
 ```